David Bacalus, Death and Taxes <DnT>, Gilgamesh, Updated 9/16/2017

 Ok…so which Royal Road should you use?
 If you’re interested in the math there is a tab under “Advanced” where I walk through it but here I’ll just give the basic rules.

-TL;DR for cards: Use Balance and Arrow, use Bole only if an emergency, Royal Road/Minor Arcana all Spears no exceptions, Royal Road/Minor Arcana Spire/ewer 99% of the time.
+TL;DR for cards: Use Balance/Arrow/Spear in that order, use Bole only if an emergency, Royal Road/Minor Arcana Spire/ewer 99% of the time.

 The Balance - This is your go to card and the defining card of the AST toolkit.
 It increases the damage dealt by anyone under its effect by 10% before factoring in Royal Road.
 When dealing with single target Balances it’s generally best to use extended because it ensures that all classes will have some sort of additional buff from their own toolkit on top of the balance.
 There are, however certain classes that can benefit greatly from Enhanced royal road if you know where they are in their rotations (MCH during wildfire for example).
 Just make sure that if you use Enhanced Balance you extend it with Time Dilation.

 The Arrow - Reduces GCD recast time and auto attack delay for anyone under its effect by 10% before royal road.
-This is one of your alternate DPS cards: not as good as balance, but more consistent than Spear.
-It’s best used as an expanded RR if you have no other option (think of it like a Fey Wind from SCH) but it also has some limited single target uses.
+This is one of your alternate DPS cards: not as good as balance, but more consistent than Spear (see advanced for a more detailed explanation).
 If you have a BLM in the party, they are the best option for single target, with the same single target rules as single target Balance.
-If no BLM, you could also reasonably use it on a SMN, MNK, or a dpsing healer (including yourself) though it won’t have as much of an impact since Arrow reduces GCD recast time which is not the same as increasing Spell Speed (spell speed increase can impact the rate at which DoTs tick).
-There are two things to note however: Arrow will never under any circumstance be as useful or beneficial as Balance, and you need to be careful with TP and MP management.
-Too many arrows, both single target and expanded, can negatively impact every job’s TP/MP management except for BLM which has an unlimited MP resource.
+In fact, on BLM single target arrow is actually better than single target balance.
+If no BLM, you could also reasonably use it on a SMN, MNK, or a dpsing healer (including yourself) though it won’t have as much of an impact since Arrow reduces GCD recast time which is not the same as increasing Spell Speed nor does it impact oGCDs.

 The Bole - Reduces damage taken by 20% before royal road.
 This is a very powerful mitigation card, but it should have limited use.
 For starters, the DPS gain you see from a tank being able to switch into DPS stance while under its effect (30% max), or the increase in healer DPS by reducing the amount you need to heal either the MT or party, is significantly less than the DPS gain you would see from a balance, arrow, or possibly even spear.
 Additionally, due to the rng nature of cards, you and/or your tanks cannot rely on you having a single target or expanded Bole for specific parts of the fight unless you play so sub optimally that I will not even entertain it in this guide.
 So when do you use it?
 In 4 man content it can help if a under geared tank is doing massive pulls for fast clears, but again a balance on a dps player with a good AoE toolkit can arguably offer better utility.
 In a raid setting it’s mostly used as an “oh crap” moment, like when a powerful raid wide AoE or tank buster is coming out and you're behind on heals .
 Bole is a difficult card to optimize and know exactly when to use it if you draw it, but while you’re learning if you limit your use to only the most ABSOLUTE emergencies, eventually you’ll understand how many other options you have instead of just relying on bole.